pivotal/docs-tap/getting-started/consume-services.hbs.md

 1. There are a set of four classes preinstalled on the cluster.
 2. There is no configuration or setup required by Service Operators for these four out-of-the-box services.
 3. ProvisionedService is the contract allowing credentials and connectivity information to flow from the service instance to the resource claim, to the class claim, to the service binding, and ultimately to the application workload.
 For more information, see [ProvisionedService](https://github.com/servicebinding/spec#provisioned-service) on GitHub.
-4. The life cycles of service bindings are implicitly tied to the life cycle of workloads.
+4. The life cycle of a service binding is implicitly tied to the life cycle of a workload, and hence managed by the Application Developer.
 5. The life cycles of claims are explicitly managed by the Application Operator.
 6. This diagram and tutorial are predominantly focussed on the Application Operator and Developer user roles, as such the inner workings of how service instances are provisioned are not pictured and have been labelled as "behind the scenes".